July 17, 2025

 Add Google Tag Manager container code to the website

-Follow the instruction and place the first code (which is surrounded by <script> tags) somewhere between <head> tags of your website.
+Follow the instructions and place the first code (which is surrounded by <script> tags) somewhere between <head> tags of your website.
 This code is the key part.
 It tells your page to load your Google Tag Manager container asynchronously, which means that the rest of the page can continue loading while Google is doing its magic.

 Here’s an example of the website’s <head> where you could add the Google Tag Manager <script> code.